- Home

 Topical treatments for skin cancer

-Some skin spots and cancers can be treated with creams or gels that you apply to the skin.
-These are called topical treatments.
+Some spots and superficial skin cancers can be treated with creams or gels called topical treatments.
 They may contain immunotherapy or chemotherapy drugs, and are prescribed by a doctor.

-You should use these treatments only on the specific spots or areas that your doctor has asked you to treat.
-Don’t use leftover cream to treat new spots that have not been assessed by your doctor.
+Only use them on the specific areas that your doctor has asked you to treat.
+Don’t use leftover cream on spots that have not been checked by your doctor.

 Learn more about: